downshift-js/downshift/README.md

 ##### `getRootProps`

-Most of the time, you can just render a `div` yourself and `Autocompletely` will apply the props it needs to do its job (and you don't need to call this function).
+Most of the time, you can just render a `div` yourself and `Downshift` will apply the props it needs to do its job (and you don't need to call this function).
 However, if you're rendering a composite component (custom component) as the root element, then you'll need to call `getRootProps` and apply that to